More Resources

 Of course, the bigger metropolitan areas have (or should have) a huge advantage – size does matter in this instance.
 For example, most swing dancers know that the Los Angeles, CA metro area (population about 12.9 million) and the Washington, DC metro area (population about 5.3 million) have regular opportunities for swing dancing to live music.
 Of course, the larger size crowds that the event attracts helps pay for the bands at those venues.

 But it’s possible for even smaller towns and areas to get good live music in their scene.
-Mike & Mary live in Lexington, KY.
-Lexington is the second-largest city in Kentucky, the 66th largest in the U.S., with a city population of about 279,000 and a metro area (basically Fayette and surrounding counties) population of about 447,000.
+Mike & Mary live in the greater Lexington area of Kentucky, and Lexington is the second-largest city in Kentucky, the 66th largest in the U.S., with a city population of about 279,000 and a metro area (basically Fayette and surrounding counties) population of about 447,000.
 In spite of Lexington’s relatively small size, Mike & Mary/the Hepcats have been able to coordinate/assist with a good number of events with live music – good, high quality live music.
 How do we manage that?

 Below are some practical tips and some opinions based on our experiences.
 A caveat: none of these comments are meant to be critical of any particular scene or musical organization, but are intended to bring more awareness to what should be the cornerstone of swing dancing: great music – both live and DJ!